bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 here, or if I&apos;m working in a team, someone else has pushed some code on the servers, I want to be able to pull that code back to notepad++.</p>

-<p>For high end developers, they&apos;re using something called Git, which is
+<p>For high end developers, they&apos;re using something called Git, which is GitHub Git
-GitHub Git is a command line prompt that does this push pull.
+is a command line prompt that does this push pull.
 We&apos;re going to be using what&apos;s called a graphical interface called GitHub desktop, which we already downloaded.
-So GitHub desktop is a very powerful tool that lets you know when there&apos;s been some changes in your code and then you can push and pull and commit.</p>
+GitHub desktop is a very powerful tool that lets you know when there&apos;s been some changes in your code and then you can push and pull and commit.</p>

 <p>So let&apos;s first get our GitHub desktop set up, so we&apos;re going to start
 from our GitHub repository.
 I&apos;m going to go back to test repo, so here are my files, this is the high level test repo repository.
 Going here to the big green button, and I want to open this in GitHub desktop.</p>

-<p>GitHub desktop will open up, I have two options, I want to stay with
+<p>GitHub desktop will open up, I have two options, I want to stay with this URL.
+I can
-this URL.
-I can rename it, I highly recommend keeping this address as whatever the repo name is, it prevents confusion.</p>
+rename it, I highly recommend keeping this address as whatever the repo name is, it prevents confusion.</p>

-<p>Later on, if you have your file name on your desktop and your repo name
+<p>Later on, if you have your file name on your desktop and your repo name the same, you
-the same, you might shorten it to just test repo, but I like to keep the full extension.
+might shorten it to just test repo, but I like to keep the full extension.
 What I do want to change is where it&apos;s going to be saved to, so the local path.
 I&apos;m going to have just generically here thrown on my desktop.
 So desktop, this is where it&apos;s going to be thrown, a clean folder.</p>

-<p>You&apos;re likely wanting to create a folder somewhere in your C file for
+<p>You&apos;re likely wanting to create a folder somewhere in your C file for your work
-your work in this course.
-So select folder, and then I&apos;m choosing to clone.
+in this course.
+Select folder, and then I&apos;m choosing to clone.
 And what cloning is going to do is going to create a little file that continually checks using GitHub desktop.</p>

-<p>The repository online in GitHub and my own file on my desktop to see if
+<p>The repository online in GitHub and my own file on my desktop to see if there&apos;s
-there&apos;s been any changes.
-So now I have my test repo, I don&apos;t have any changes and there&apos;s nothing really that&apos;s happened.
-So I&apos;m going to open up my desktop, I&apos;ve got my test repo here, got my license, my new file and my README, I am going to add a new file.</p>
+been any changes.
+Now I have my test repo, I don&apos;t have any changes and there&apos;s nothing really that&apos;s happened.
+I&apos;m going to open up my desktop, I&apos;ve got my test repo here, got my license, my new file and my README, I am going to add a new file.</p>

 <p>I&apos;m going to do a text document and call this index.html.
-Later on we&apos;ll talk about why it&apos;s very important to always have one index.html file in your folder.
+Later on we&apos;ll
+talk about why it&apos;s very important to always have one index.html file in your folder.
 If I open this up though, it&apos;s not an actual HTML file, if you look up here, it&apos;s index.html txt, it&apos;s just a basic text file.
-So putting HTML just simply in the name won&apos;t make it HTML, so I&apos;m going to close this out so we don&apos;t get confused.
+Putting HTML just simply in the name won&apos;t make it HTML, so I&apos;m going to close this out so we don&apos;t get confused.
 I&apos;m going to rename this just to index.html and pop it back open.
 So it&apos;s .txt, and there&apos;s many ways you can do this, I&apos;m just going to demo this with Windows.</p>

 <p>Very simply save as and if you go down here, select type, I can go down
 here to hypertext language.